Small Restoration, Big Impact

 Choosing the Right Option

 Selecting the right type of restoration—whether an inlay, onlay, or crown—depends on several factors, including the extent of damage, the health of the tooth structure, and your overall oral health goals.
-During your consultation, our team will assess your unique needs and explain your opciones in detail, helping you make an informed decision.
+During your consultation, our team will assess your unique needs and explain your options in detail, helping you make an informed decision.

 We treat patients throughout the Tidewater area, including Virginia Beach, Hampton, and Norfolk, offering personalized treatment plans tailored to every stage of dental health.
 If you’re seeking a durable, minimally invasive restoration that preserves your smile’s functionality and appearance, inlays and onlays may be the right option for you.